-Judges in category 60, for promotional announcements, evaluate submissions using the criteria of Concept, Effectiveness/Impact, and Execution.
+Judges in categories 64 and 65, for promotional announcements, evaluate submissions using the criteria of Concept, Effectiveness/Impact, and Execution.

 Judges in non-craft categories include Executive Producers, Producers, Associate Producers, Directors, Reporters and Correspondents and some derivative job titles.
 Judges in craft categories such as Writing, Editing, Cinematography etc.-will have expertise in the craft areas they are judging.